zerob13/fe-good-stuff/README.md

 - [Autoprefixer](https://github.com/postcss/autoprefixer)  parse CSS and add vendor prefixes to CSS rules using values from Can I Use
 - [Rem calculator](https://offroadcode.com/prototypes/rem-calculator/) Px to Rem
 - [placehold.it](http://placehold.it/) A quick and simple image placeholder servicek
+- [enjoycss](http://enjoycss.com/) EnjoyCSS is an advanced CSS3 generator that allows you to get rid of routine coding.

 ```
 <img src="http://placehold.it/350x150">